When you first get yourself a new furry friend, you naively believe they can eat anything and everything.

-When you first get yourself a new furry friend, you naively believe they can eat anything and everything.
 But this simply isn’t true.
-Dogs aren’t walking garbage disposals and just like people dogs can have sensitive stomachs which can become easily irritated by certain foods they eat.
+Dogs aren’t walking garbage disposals, and just like people, dogs can have sensitive stomachs, which can become easily irritated by certain foods they eat.

-In fact, I’ve found that most dogs tend to have more of a delicate stomach than us humans, and finding the right balance of what to feed them can often become a struggle.
 If you find yourself cleaning up mess lovingly left by your pooch, you’re not alone.
-The good news is that with a few simple changes and tweaks to your dog’s diet you can almost eliminate the problems they have with their stomach.
+The good news is that with a few simple changes and tweaks to your dog’s diet, you can almost eliminate the problems they have with their stomach.

-In this article, I have done the legwork for you, and I’ve found the best dog food for sensitive stomachs, and also I have provided information on exactly why dogs get upset stomachs in the first place so you can make any necessary adjustments to your dog’s diet if needed.
-Hopefully, after reading this, I can stop you from having to spend the next couple of weeks crawling around on your hands and knees armed with a spray bottle of Clorox lemon-fresh bleach, paper towels, and Febreze!
+I have also provided information on exactly why dogs get upset stomachs in the first place so you can make any necessary adjustments to your dog’s diet if needed.

 4 Symptoms of A Sensitive Stomach in Dogs

 If you’re a new dog owner, you may find it tricky to determine if your dog has an upset stomach.
-You’ve probably not completely bonded with him yet, and his diarrhea might be caused by something else such as being nervous, scared, and not food-related at all!
+You’ve probably not completely bonded with him yet, and his diarrhea might be caused by something else, such as being nervous, scared, and not food-related at all!

 But for those of you who have had their pooch for a few years, you should be able to tell quickly if your dog has an upset tummy and he’s just not himself.
-Either way, if you’re unsure about your furry friend below I have listed 4 common symptoms that can indicate if your dog is suffering from an upset stomach.

 1. Intermittent Vomiting

-The chances are that if your dog has eaten something that doesn’t agree with him the odds are that diarrhea or loose stools will not be the only symptom.
-Most dogs with an upset stomach will also vomit while the vomiting might not be as frequent as diarrhea it could be a sign that the dog food doesn’t agree with their delicate stomach.
+The chances are that if your dog has eaten something that doesn’t agree with him, the odds are that diarrhea or loose stools will not be the only symptom.
+Most dogs with an upset stomach will also vomit.

 2. Itchy Skin

 If your dog has food allergies, a telltale sign to look for is itchy skin or rashes.
-You might notice your dog has started to scratch a lot more, especially in more hypersensitive places on their body such as the armpits, muzzle, feet, and even genitalia.
-Inflammation in these susceptible areas of the body could be a sign that your dog has had an adverse reaction to his dog food.
-It could be something as simple as a particular ingredient in the food or even the dog food brand.
+You might notice your dog has started to scratch a lot more, especially in more hypersensitive places on their body, such as the armpits, muzzle, feet, and even genitalia.

-If you think your dog is allergic to their food, stop feeding them immediately and change the food or brand and see if the itchy skin stops.
-In the meantime, get your pooch checked out by your local veterinarian who should prescribe an ointment to help ease the itchiness on your dog’s skin.
+In the meantime, get your pooch checked out by your local veterinarian, who should prescribe an ointment to help ease the itchiness on your dog’s skin.

 3. Occasional Loose Stools

-Just like people dogs can suffer from loose stools especially after eating food that doesn’t agree with their stomachs.
+Just like people, dogs can suffer from loose stools, especially after eating food that doesn’t agree with their stomachs.
 I don’t think I need to clarify what a loose stool is, we’ve all had them, and a dog is no different.
-But anything that’s not a solid movement could be considered a loose stool, although, of course, some will be a lot looser than others.
-Don’t freak out when you discover that your dog has diarrhea.

 It might be nothing serious; your dog might have just picked up a stomach bug from his last walk or even chill from your Air Conditioner unit.
 Don’t blame your dog food just yet, your first strategy should be a wait and see approach.
-If after 48 hours your K9 friend improves you can rule the food out and put it down to something else.

-After 48 hours if you don’t see any improvement in your dog try changing their food completely if that doesn’t help you should get your dog checked over by your local veterinarian as soon as possible.
+After 48 hours, if you don’t see any improvement in your dog, try changing their food completely.
+If that doesn’t help, you should get your dog checked over by your local veterinarian as soon as possible.

 4. Farting, Yes I Said It!
 (Gas, Gas & More Gas)